jundalisay/sp/content/en/superphysics/principles/chapter-01.md

 If Person A goes back down, Person B would imagine that he was descending.
 This would arise out of his ignorance of the true upper, middle, and lower regions.
 {{< /q >}}

 We call this domain "aethereal" or made of aether or *akasha* in Hinduism.
-This will be explained later when we explain our Five Layer Model.
+This will be explained later when we explain our Five Elements Model.

-{{< i s="/graphics/super/meta.svg" a="Venn" >}}
+{{< i s="/graphics/super/cycle.svg" a="Venn Diagram" c="The metaphysical domain is much much larger than the physical domain despite having no physical size" >}}

 {{< q a="Timaeus" c="Timaeus by Plato Simplifed">}}
 These causes generate an inequality which is always maintained, and is continually creating a perpetual motion of the elements...
 The brightest part is called the aether.
 The most turbid sort is mist and darkness.